Phase 4 Stereo: Releases

-However, the famous Leopold Stokowski, always aligned with the popularization of the great classics, had no objection in making several recordings for Phase 4 Stereo Concert Series, a way followed by other directors of established fame such as Antal Dorati, Erich Leinsdorf, Anatole Fistoulari, Charles Munch, Lorin Maazel or Bernard Herrmann.
-It is fair to recognize, however, that in these cases, the sound, although not exempt from exaggerated brightness, was not so artificial.
+However, Leopold Stokowski, always keen on the popularization of the great classics, had no objection in making several recordings for Phase 4 Stereo Concert Series, and was followed by other established conductors such as Antal Doráti, Erich Leinsdorf, Anatole Fistoulari, Charles Munch, Lorin Maazel and Bernard Herrmann.

-In the series of classical composers almost 200 albums were released.
+In the series of classical repertoire almost 200 albums were released.
 At the same time Decca continued recording classical music and popular music with traditional criteria.
+According to D'Amato "they never dismissed Phase 4... because it was making too much money ...for the company".
 The series was phased out in 1979, and almost all Phase 4 Stereo LPs were reissued on compact discs, including the classical music series.